massoncheg/forgejo-docs/docs/admin/actions.md

 Label example:

-- `self-hosted:host://-self-hosted` defines `self-hosted` to be a shell
+- `self-hosted:host://-self-hosted` defines `self-hosted` to be a shell.

 ### Special labels